Monthly Close: From Two Weeks to Two Hours

 - Distributing final reports to leadership

 Each of these steps, done manually, takes time.
 But the real time sink isn’t execution — it’s waiting.
 Waiting for someone to run the export.
 Waiting for someone to merge the spreadsheets.
-Waiting for someone to check whether the number changed because of a legitimate transaction or a data error.
+Waiting for someone to check whether a number changed because of a legitimate transaction or a data error.

-The root problem is that the data is spread across multiple systems that don’t communicate automatically.
+The root problem is that data is spread across multiple systems that don’t communicate automatically.
 Every time someone needs a number, they have to go get it.

 The ERP has one version of revenue.
 The CRM has another.
 The billing platform has a third.
 Reconciling them requires understanding not just what the systems report, but why they differ — and that understanding usually lives in one person’s head.

 Add to this: manual spreadsheet consolidation is error-prone.
 A paste gone wrong, a formula that didn’t update, a row that got deleted — any of these can introduce errors that take hours to track down.
+And those errors don’t always surface immediately.
+Sometimes they show up weeks later, after decisions have already been made.

-The alternative is a pipeline architecture that does the heavy lifting automatically:
+The alternative is a pipeline architecture that does the heavy lifting automatically.

-Reporting layer (Gold): Clean, pre-calculated datasets that power the dashboards and reports finance teams actually use.
+Reporting layer (Gold): clean, pre-calculated datasets that power the dashboards and reports finance teams actually use.
 When the CFO opens the dashboard on the 2nd of the month, the numbers are already there.

-Here’s what this change looks like in practice for a manufacturing company with 120 employees and operations in two countries:
+A manufacturing company with 120 employees and operations in two countries:

 Before: